-"I have a very, very beautiful memory of not understanding what was happening to me, of not having anticipated it at all," the filmmaker recalls via a translator, "and the intense joy and awareness that I was probably going through one of the most emotionally intense moments in my life."
+Months after winning the Palme d'Or, the moment remained "still very blurry" for Justine Triet.
+The French writer and director took home Cannes' top prize with her latest film, the moral thriller Anatomy of a Fall, but only recalls, "I have a very, very beautiful memory of not understanding what was happening to me, of not having anticipated it at all, and the intense joy and awareness that I was probably going through one of the most emotionally intense moments in my life."

-Triet became the third woman to win the top honor at Cannes; Jane Campion won in 1993 for The Piano and Julia Ducournau took the prize in 2021 for Titane.
-"There's been something like 80 Palmes altogether and only three women," she notes.
-"Hopefully it's an encouragement to other women filmmakers.
-There's always hope."
+Triet became only the third woman to win the Palme d'Or at Cannes; Jane Campion won in 1993 for The Piano and Julia Ducournau in 2021 for Titane.
+"There's been something like 80 Palmes altogether and only three women," the filmmaker notes via a translator.
+"Hopefully, it's an encouragement to other women filmmakers — there's always hope."

-"And maybe there's something with the first name starting with J," Triet adds, switching from French to English.
+"And maybe there's something with the first name starting with J," Triet says as a half-joke, switching from French to English.
 "It's just for J people — Jane and Julia."
 And now Justine.
 "And Jane Fonda gave me the prize.
 So..."

-Anatomy of a Fall, which Triet wrote with Arthur Harari — himself the filmmaker behind Onoda: 10,000 Nights in the Jungle and Triet's real-life spouse — centers on married writers Sandra and Samuel (played by Sandra Hüller and Samuel Theis, respectively).
-When Samuel is found dead, as a result of the titular fall, both Sandra and the couple's strained marriage are put on trial.
+Anatomy of a Fall centers on married writers Sandra and Samuel (played by Oscar nominee Sandra Hüller and Samuel Theis, respectively).
+When Samuel is found dead as a result of the titular fall, both Sandra and the couple's strained marriage are put on trial.
 Was his untimely demise an accident?
 Was it suicide?
 Or was he killed?
+The only potential witness is their visually impaired 11-year-old son.

 "The couple was really the matrix of this film, and the idea was really to go in there, and almost like a finger, push down, and down, and down, and probe how deep we could go, to go as far as possible," Triet explains.
 "And the judicial system became the tool for the deepest incision we could make into the mind of that woman and their relationship."